sf105/refactoring-golf/README.md

 ## Notes

-- we used `double` for the calculations.
-Using floating point types is usually a bad idea for money, but here it's to simplify the exercises.
-The alternative TDD version uses `long`.
+- we used `long` for the calculations, like the alternative TDD version.
 Both should probably use a decimal format.